DJ Khaled: 2013–2015: Suffering from Success and I Changed a Lot

-In January 2013, DJ Khaled announced that he had started working on his seventh album, Suffering from Success.
-After going to a doctor due to a bald spot on his beard, the doctor told him he was "suffering from success" which inspired the album title.

-The first single from the album, "No New Friends", features Drake, Lil Wayne and Rick Ross, along with production coming from Boi-1da and Noah "40" Shebib.
-On April 14, 2013, DJ Khaled released a promotional video for Suffering for Success and the first single "No New Friends".
+In January 2013, Khaled announced that he began work on his seventh album, Suffering from Success.
+After attending a doctor due to a bald spot on his beard, Khaled was told that he was "suffering from success", which inspired the album's title.
+The first single from the album, "No New Friends", features Drake, Lil Wayne and Rick Ross, and was produced by Canadian producers Boi-1da and Noah "40" Shebib.
+On April 14, 2013, Khaled released a promotional video for Suffering for Success, and the music video for the aforementioned single.
 The single was premiered the following day and released to iTunes of April 19, 2013.
 "No New Friends" has since debuted at #55 on the Billboard Hot 100.
 On June 10, 2013, it was announced that Suffering from Success would be released on September 24, 2013.
 On July 25, 2013, Khaled publicly "proposed" to fellow Cash Money artist Nicki Minaj via MTV.
 He supported his offer with a 10-karat diamond ring from Rafaello & Co., valued at about $500,000.
 Later, he reaffirmed his proposal in an interview with Power 106's DJ Felli Fel, stating: "I ain't a young boy no more.
 I'm on my thinking the future.
 I just had to be honest.
 I always liked her.
 She's my friend, of course.
 And I like her.
 It's more than a crush."
 On July 29, 2013, in an interview with Funkmaster Flex, Minaj denied Khaled's proposal, saying: "Khaled is my brother and Khaled was not serious with that damn proposal, ya'll.
 Please let it go.
 He was kidding."
 The same day, Flex premiered Khaled's new single, "I Wanna Be with You", which featured Minaj, as well as frequent collaborators Future and Rick Ross.
-This lead some to believe that his proposal was a "publicity stunt" to promote his new single.
+This lead some to believe that his proposal was a publicity stunt to promote his new single.